Call for Papers

-Papers with such badges contain reusable products that other researchers can use to bootstrap their own research.
+Papers with such badges contain functional and reusable products that other researchers can use to bootstrap their own research.
 Experience shows that such papers earn increased citations and greater prestige in the research community.
-Artifacts of interest include (but are not limited to) the following:

 Submission and Review

-For Results Reproduced (ROR-R) and Results Replicated (RER) badges, authors will need to offer appropriate documentation that their artifacts have reached that stage.
+For Results Reproduced (ROR-R) and Results Replicated (RER) badges, authors will need to offer appropriate documentation in their abstract that their artifacts have reached that stage.

 The abstract should include the paper title, the purpose of the research artifact, the badge(s) you are claiming, and the technology skills assumed by the reviewer evaluating the artifact.
 Please also mention if running your artifact requires specific Operating Systems or other environments.

-IMPORTANT : include also a web link to a publically available URL directory containing (a) the original paper (that is being reproduced) and (b) any subsequent paper(s)/documents/reports that do the reproduction.
+- WHERE: include a web link to a publically available URL directory containing (a) the original paper (that is being reproduced) and (b) any subsequent paper(s)/documents/reports that do the reproduction

-- WHERE: describe the replication/reproduction.
-If the replication/reproduction was only partial, then explain what parts could be achieved or had to be missed.
+- STATE: describe the replication/reproduction.
+If the replication/reproduction was only partial, then explain what parts could be achieved or had to be missed

 (*) Our goal is to foster a positive environment that supports and rewards researchers for conducting replications and reproductions.
 To that end, we require that all abstracts and presentations pay due respect to the work they are reproducing/replicating.
 Criticism of prior work is acceptable only as part of a balanced and substantive discussion of prior accomplishments.